 This relay is energized except when the unload trip level is reached or when the unit or system is off line.
-When the trip level is reached the circuit through terminals 18 and 19 will close and the circuit through 19 and 20 will open.
-The change in circuit state can be used to issue a generator breaker open command.
-The circuits will remain in the trip position until the switch at terminals 14 and 15 closes and the AGLC is reset by the generator breaker's auxiliary contacts.
+When the trip level is reached the circuit through terminals 18 and 19 will open and the circuit through 19 and 20 will close.
+The change in circuit state is used to issue a generator breaker open command.
+The circuits will remain in the trip position until the switch at terminals 14 and 15 closes and the AGLC trip relay is reset when the generator breaker's auxiliary contacts open.